awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-export-configurations.md

 + [AWS IoT SiteWise asset properties](#export-to-iot-sitewise)
 + [Amazon S3 objects](#export-to-s3)

-You are reponsible for maintaining these AWS Cloud resources\.
+You are responsible for maintaining these AWS Cloud resources\.

 ## AWS IoT Analytics channels<a name="export-to-iot-analytics"></a>